semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 Semgrep App contains 3rd party integrations to allow users to add data from Semgrep to other tools that are part of their workflows.

-Currently, Semgrep App integrations with the following tools:
+Currently, Semgrep App integrates with the following tools:

 | Tool | Tier availability |
 | ---- | ---------------- |